 Update, 7/24: We are once again partnering with Brooklyn’s lauded pie bakery, Four & Twenty Blackbirds for an LA pop-up—this time at our Venice scoop shop.
 On Aug.
 5 and 6, we’ll be serving Four & Twenty Blackbirds pies paired with ice cream, as well as whole pies and pints to go.
 In honor of our second collab, we’re revisiting Jeni’s blog post from last year on why our ice cream is pie’s perfect partner, along with a recipe for one of Four & Twenty Blackbirds mouthwatering pies.

 The first eight years I made ice cream, I rarely added chunks of cookies or candies.
 The whole big chunk thing had already been done.
 The whole reason I fell in love with ice cream was because I could use it to carry scent.
 So I focused on making single-note ice creams.
-Ice creams with top, middle, and base notes, or what I called synergies—those that have several ingredients that all work together to become like a symphony (like our Bangkok Peanut with roasted peanuts, Ohio honey, toasted coconut, and cayenne pepper, if you remember that.
-And, yes, we’re bringing it back soon!).
+Ice creams with top, middle, and base notes, or what I called synergies—those that have several ingredients that all work together to become like a symphony (like our Bangkok Peanut with roasted peanuts, Ohio honey, toasted coconut, and cayenne pepper.).

 All the ice creams we were making were pretty much smooth or had a little bit of texture.
 And these ice creams are elegant on a cone, but also work really well as pairings.
 When placed next to a cake, pie, or poached fruit, ice cream can change the tone of a dessert.
 It’s like a great scarf—an accessory that can pull an outfit together.